amoe/allen-moronuki/allen_moronuki_notes.md

 We would have applied a type class constraint, but we don't need to because we can't monoidally-combine values of type `a` within the terms of this instance.

+Associativity is a less-strong property than commutativity.
+Addition and multiplication are commutative but ++ on the list type is not commutative (for obvious reasons -- [1,2] ++ [3,4] != [3,4] ++ [1,2]).
+That's the intuition we're getting at when we say that + on strings is wrong, because string-append is commutative, where + implies a commutative operation.

+The face that we can prove in one case that (++) for lists does not commute constitutes a proof by counterexample.
+This could be the absolute only pair of inputs where this works and it still would prove that (++) is non-commutative.

+The commutativity property can be useful in some cases in distributed systems, eg you could farm out (2 + 3) to some machine and (4 + 6) to another machine where you know that adding (4 + 6) is more intense operation, then you know that you can combine the results in any order.

+> An identity is a value with a special relationship to an operation: it turns
+> the operation into the identity function.

+The binary operation must be associative, and it must have a sensible identity value.

 # 2020-12-07

 There is a 'Sum' newtype from `Data.Monoid` which does monoidal sum for